dazinator/Dazinator.Extensions.Options/README.md

 ### Configure dynamically named options

-The standard `Microsoft.Extensions.Options` functionality allows you to register "named" options in startup code.
+An additional `Configure` api is provided so that you can dynamically configure options based on the name requested at ruintime, without having to register all the named options in advance on startup.

-However, you must know all of the names of the options that will be requested - ahead of time - i.e at the point of registration, e.g:
+e.g the "out of the box" behaviour is to register various named options like this, specifying the name at point of registration:-

 ```cs
  services.Configure<TestOptions>("foo", options =>